MikeRalphson/github-pages-preview/README.md

 - `og:site_name`: taken from *_config.yml*: `<meta property="og:site_name" content="{{ site.title }}"/>`
 - `og:url`: the full canonical url of the page; `<meta property="og:url" content="{{ page.url | replace:'index.html','' | prepend: site.baseurl | prepend: site.url }}" />`

+## Running GitHub-Pages-Preview ##

+To compile your site, make sure the config in `config/default.yaml` is up to date, then open a command line and type:

+`./ghpp`

+If you want GitHub-Pages-Preview to serve your site as well, use:

+`./ghpp serve`

 ## Sample Post YAML FrontMatter ##

 A quick idea of the frontmatter for a post, some of which would override the site defaults: